Monte Carlo gradient estimation

 \[ g[f] := \frac{\partial}{\partial \theta} \mathbb{E}_{\mathsf{x}\sim p(\mathsf{x};\theta)}[f(\mathsf{x})] \]

-A concept with similar name but which is not the same is Stochastic Gradient MCMC, which uses stochastic gradients to sample from a target posterior distribution.
+A concept with a similar name but which is not the same is Stochastic Gradient MCMC, which uses stochastic gradients to sample from a target posterior distribution.
 Some similar tools and concepts pop up in both applications.

 1 Score function estimator